India Plastic Packaging Market Size

 8.1.12 Constantia Flexibles

 India Plastic Packaging Market Research FAQs

 How big is the India Plastic Packaging Market?

 The India Plastic Packaging Market size is expected to reach USD 21.12 billion in 2023 and grow at a CAGR of 3.09% to reach USD 24.59 billion by 2028.

 What is the current India Plastic Packaging Market size?

 In 2023, the India Plastic Packaging Market size is expected to reach USD 21.12 billion.

 Who are the key players in India Plastic Packaging Market?

-Berry Global, Constantia Flexibles, Coveris Holding, Sonoco Products Company, Amcor Plc are the major companies operating in India Plastic Packaging Market.
+Berry Global, Constantia Flexibles, Amcor Plc, Sealed Air Corporation and Jindal Poly Films Limited are the major companies operating in the India Plastic Packaging Market.

 Statistics for the 2023 Plastic Packaging in India market share, size and revenue growth rate, created by Mordor Intelligence™ Industry Reports.
 Plastic Packaging in India analysis includes a market forecast outlook to 2028 and historical overview.
 Get a sample of this industry analysis as a free report PDF download.